Chart Color Schemes

 Broadbeach Waters was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Broadbeach Waters had a higher cultural diversity than most local areas, with 14.6% of its population speaking languages other than English at home and 31.1% born overseas.
-Christianity was the predominant religion in Broadbeach Waters, making up 53.6% of the population.
-Notably, Judaism was overrepresented, comprising 0.7% compared to 0.4% across the rest of Queensland.
+Broadbeach Waters, as per the 2016 Census, had a higher cultural diversity than most local areas, with 14.6% of its residents speaking a language other than English at home and 31.1% born overseas.
+Christianity was the predominant religion in Broadbeach Waters, accounting for 53.6% of the population.
+Notably, Judaism was overrepresented compared to the rest of Queensland, making up 0.7% of Broadbeach Waters' population, while the regional average was 0.4%.

 Frequently Asked Questions - Diversity